 The drink traces its roots to La Habana in 1915.
 It first appeared in a book titled Manual de Cantineros, or Bartender’s Manual, by John B. Escalante, a manual of recipes and techniques intended for bartenders.

-- With a long bar spoon stir everything well for 20-25 seconds.
-Strain and serve in a cupé coupe and garnish with a touch of lemon.
+- Strain and serve in a chilled coupe and garnish with a picked cherry.